How to Write a Quote Request That Gets Real Prices

 Insulation: Double-wall vacuum, 24 hours cold and 12 hours hot minimum.

-Finish: Powder-coated matte, exact color code supplied, logo laser engraved (artwork attached).
+Finish: Powder-coated matte, exact color code supplied, logo laser engraved.

-Compliance: Must meet US and EU food-contact safety standards; test reports must match this exact model.
+Compliance: Must meet US and EU food-contact safety standards.

 Inspection: Independent check required before balance payment.